modellurgist/published_presentations/pushing_the_limits.md

   - speed of tests
   - etc.

-## many others have proposed many ideas over many years to address those costs, in OO, Ruby, Rails, and using functional programming
+## many others have proposed many ideas over many years to address those costs

+  - in OO
+  - Ruby
+  - Rails
+  - using functional programming
+  - and more techniques with pros/cons

-## dry-rb.org project is using an interesting, simple pattern for an FP-OO blend:  1-method objects
+## dry-rb.org project is using an interesting, simple pattern
+  - an FP-OO blend:  1-method objects
   - some of your objects are already like this:  Sidekiq jobs, some service objects, etc.

 ## experiment for you to try